Construction entails various activities divided into several phases over a number of years:

 New channels and access roads have been constructed, utility connections installed and a number of existing buildings at the construction site have been demolished.
 New water holes and amphibian fences have also been established around the construction site.

-A portal building will be constructed around the descent into the tunnel on the Danish and German sides.
+A portal building is being constructed around the descent into the tunnel on the Danish and German sides.
 The portal facilities will connect the tunnel railway and motorway with the upgraded and partly newly built roads and railways in the hinterland.
 The portal will contain a light grid in the tunnel roof to ensure a smooth transition between the natural light and the light in the tunnel.

-The first element will be immersed in 2024.
+The first element will be immersed in 2025.

 The tunnel tubes will be equipped with the technical installations, which include ventilation, communication facilities, lighting, signage and the motorway and railway installations.
 Work begins as soon as the first tunnel elements are in position.